 My Minnesotan husband won’t touch them.
 I could live off peas, cornbread and sliced tomatoes, but he won’t even look at them.
 He’s not a food snob, he’s just “not from around here”; he Just-Doesn’t-Get-It.
 He wouldn’t dare touch a pimento cheese sandwich, either.
 Bless his heart.
 I love him dearly, but every summer I find myself cooking two dinners: one for him (meat and potatoes) and one for me (peas, cornbread, tomato, onion and a glass of sweet tea).

-This time last year, my friend and I drove 4 1/2 hours to The Tomato Capital of the World-Jacksonville, Texas, to pick up a box of tomatoes.
+A few years ago, my friend and I drove half way across the state of Texas to The Tomato Capital of the World-Jacksonville, Texas, to pick up a box of tomatoes.
 Now that may sound crazy to you, but they really are The Best Tomatoes In The World.

 Let me preface this by saying these folks take their tomatoes seriously.
 All throughout the town are huge concrete tomatoes.
 The town arena is named, “The Tomato Bowl”.
 Heck, even the police department and local Whataburger have a logo’d concrete tomato out front.

 Jacksonville is in East Texas, where the red-dirt is Mother Nature’s secret recipe for delicious produce.
 Seriously, anything that comes from that soil tastes like heaven; simply indescribable.
 Jacksonville is a relatively small town, established around 1850 and originally known as Gum Creek.
 To get there,just take Highway 69 south from Tyler.